emma-orset/pokedex/README.md

-# pokedex
+# Pokegame
-This is an example of how to use a french Pokémon API like Tyradex.
+This is an example of how to use a french Pokémon API like Tyradex by using Tailwind CSS only.
+Who's this Pokémon?

+You must have NodeJS.

+First, run:
+> npm i -D tailwindcss

+then, run:
+> npm run css